mkbeefcake/mkbeefcake/README.md

 ### Hi there 👋

-Over 9 years of work experience in Software Development and designed & developed across multiple products; by creating proof of concept, developing a minimal viable product (MVP), testing and iterating from their understanding business outcomes and using business metrics to engineer better solutions.
+With many years of work experience in Software Development and designed & developed across multiple products; by creating proof of concept, developing a minimal viable product (MVP), testing and iterating from their understanding business outcomes and using business metrics to engineer better solutions.
 The major skills were open source libary customization, cross platform support software development, linux administartion/management tools development and React / Vue based frontend developments.

 From 2019, have been working on Blockchain & Web3 technologies for dApps, DeFi, DAO, NFT, SwapBot on Ethereum, L2 and Solana networks.